 11 FAQs About Melanoma Treatment

-Melanoma, the potentially fatal form of skin cancer, may be on the rise.
-About 73,870 new melanomas will be diagnosed in 2015, and about 9,940 people are expected to die from this cancer that same year, according to the American Cancer Society.
+Melanoma, the potentially fatal form of skin cancer, is on the rise.
+And rates have been rising for more than 30 years, according to the American Cancer Society.
 But the good news is there have been a slew of new treatments approved in recent years that can help people with advanced melanoma live longer and better lives.

 Learn more about treatment options with these 11 frequently asked questions.